ArctosDB/documentation-wiki/_how_to/How-to-Add-and-Edit-Attributes.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/master/tutorial_images/edit_attributes.jpg)

-## Create Attributes
+## Add Attributes

 * Select the desired "Attribute" from the "Create New Attribute" drop-down menu (note: menu values are unique to collection type).
 Additional fields will appear in the attribute table depending on the attribute type selected (e.g., Value, Units).
 * Fill in required data (yellow-highlighted fields) and any additional pertinent information in the fields provided.
 * Click the "Save All" button below the table to create the attribute.
 Upon saving, a new blank row will appear so that additional attributes can be added. **TIP:** Use the "use Agent1/Date1" hypertext to carry over agent name and determination date when creating new attributes.
-* Continue creating new attributes as desired by populating the appropriate fields and saving.
+* Continue adding/ creating new attributes as desired by populating the appropriate fields and saving.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/master/tutorial_images/edit_attributes_detail.jpg)